practicalli/clojure/clojure-tools/add-libraries.md

 # Add libraries to a project
-Libraries are added to project to use features already developed.
+Add library dependencies to specific project `deps.edn` files to make use of software that has already been developed.
 There are thousands of Clojure and ClojureScript libraries available via [clojars.org](https://clojars.org).

 ## Adding libraries as project dependencies
 To use a namespace that is in a library which is not part of your project, that library should be included as a dependency.

-In deps.edn:
+{% tabs deps="deps.edn projects", lein="Leiningnen projects" %}

+{% content "deps" %}
+In the project `deps.edn` file:
 ```clojure
 {:deps
  {org.clojure/clojure        {:mvn/version "1.10.1"}